VincentK1991/VincentK1991.github.io/_posts/2020-5-27-Bayesian-regression-tutorial.md

 ### mediator (the pipe)

 This is a causal process where our independent variable x1 causes some confound x2 that in turn causes y (x1 itself doesn't cause y).
-You have to include this type of confound in the model.
+You have to include this type of confound in the model (this technique is known as controlling for a variable).

 here is the sample data.